Skip to main content

 Creating a unit testing job in Gearset

-Please note, before creating an automated unit testing job, you first need to have added a connection to at least one of your Salesforce orgs.
+You'll first need to have added a connection to at least one of your Salesforce orgs before a unit testing job can be set up.

-Once you have at least one org connected, follow these steps:
+Once you have at least one Salesforce org connected to your Gearset account, follow these steps:

-1. Navigate to the Unit testing page, found under Automation in the nav menu on the left.
+1. Navigate to the Unit testing dashboard, found under Automation > Unit testing in the navigation menu on the left.

 4. Choose the time you want the job to run each day.